runtimeverification/k/web/pages/index.md

 - [K webpage](http://fmse.info.uaic.ro/projects/K/) at UAIC (Romania).
 - [Matching logic](http://matching-logic.org/) webpage at UIUC (USA).
 - [Online K Discussion Channel](https://riot.im/app/#/room/#k:matrix.org) for K users (Slack & Riot).
 This is the recommended way to ask questions about K and interact with the K community.
-- [K user list](https://lists.cs.illinois.edu/lists/info/k-user) for general questions to the K user community (use the channel above if you want quick answers) and news on major tool updates.
+- [Stackoverflow](https://stackoverflow.com/questions/tagged/kframework) for general questions to the K user community (use the channel above if you want quick answers) and news on major tool updates.
-- [info@kframework.org](mailto:info@kframework.org): when you cannot get your questions answered using the above channels.